wp-plugins/adrotate/readme.txt

 NOTE: Certain features are exclusive to AdRotate PRO.
 Learn more about what AdRotate Pro will do for you in the [features list](https://www.adrotateplugin.com/features/).

+**AdRotate Switch**

+Looking to switch from another plugin?
+Check out [AdRotate Switch](https://wordpress.org/plugins/adrotate-switch/) and see if your current advertising plugin is compatible for migrating your data!

 NOTE: Unsolicited offers, parnterships, job offers, promotional emails or product offers to "enhance" my business or products through this site or any means are not appreciated and will most likely be ignored.

 == Installation ==

 Find out how AdRotate works, more options and various ways to implement your ads.

+**AdRotate Switch**

+Looking to switch from another plugin?
+Check out [AdRotate Switch](https://wordpress.org/plugins/adrotate-switch/) and see if your current advertising plugin is compatible for migrating your data!

+**Important links**

 * [Manual Installation](https://www.adrotateplugin.com/support/knowledgebase/installing-adrotate-on-your-website/?utm_source=adrotate_readme&utm_medium=wordpress.org&utm_campaign=manuals)
 * [Upgrade AdRotate Free to Pro](https://www.adrotateplugin.com/support/knowledgebase/upgrade-adrotate-to-adrotate-pro/?utm_source=adrotate_readme&utm_medium=wordpress.org&utm_campaign=buyadrotatepro)